netdata/blog/content/posts/redefining-monitoring-netdata.md

     metrics, the better.

     This is against the most fundamental instructions provided by monitoring text books and blogs.
-The first thing they say is, “You have to carefully select the metrics you monitor and you have to have a deep understanding of their meaning.”
+The first thing they say is, "You have to carefully select the metrics you monitor and you have to have a deep understanding of their meaning."

     Well… no!
 This does not work.
 No one can do this.
 There is no single person (with the possible exception of Brendan) who can have a deep understanding of network infrastructure, operating system architecture, detailed hardware